adamnovak/vg/README.md

     git clone --recursive https://github.com/vgteam/vg.git
     cd vg

 Then, install VG's dependencies.
-You'll need the protobuf and jansson development libraries installed, and to run the tests you will need:
+You'll need the protobuf and jansson development libraries installed, [pybind11 for building vcflib](https://github.com/vcflib/vcflib/issues/348), and to run the tests you will need:
     * `jq`, `bc`, `rs`, and `parallel`
     * `hexdump` and `column` from `bsdmainutils`
     * [`npm` for testing documentation examples](https://github.com/anko/txm)).